risingwavelabs/risingwave-docs-legacy/docs/guides/connector-astra-streaming.md

 We can now send messages from Astra Streaming to RisingWave.

-Navigate to the tenant RisingWave is connected to in Astra Streaming and click on the `Try me` tab.
+Navigate to the tenant RisingWave is connected to in Astra Streaming and click on the `Try Me` tab.
 Ensure the `Namespace`, `Producer topic`, and the `Consumer topic` match the Astra Streaming topic that RisingWave is consuming data from.

 Set the `Connection type` as `Read` and the `Read position` as `Earliest`.
 Click `Connect`.